Pentagon Papers: Impact

 In 1991, Les Gelb said the following:

 But I cannot say that I was pleased.
 I worried about the turmoil that would enter my life, then as a scholar at the Brookings Institution.
 I worried about the potential misuse of the papers by doves to stamp government leaders as liars and by hawks to brand war critics as traitors.

 What troubled me was that the papers—a vast, undigested mass of fragmentary truths—in the newspapers would become like sticks of historical dynamite, damaging more than illuminating the ongoing struggle over Vietnam policy.

 How publication affected that struggle is still unclear.
 But then and now and above all, the Times publication insured what mattered most to those of us who wrote the studies and to our democracy—that the papers would live.

 Gelb reflected in 2018 that many people have misunderstood the most important lessons of the Pentagon Papers:

 Ellsberg created the myth that what the Papers show is that it all was a bunch of lies...
 [The truth] is, people actually believed in the war and were ignorant about what could and could not actually be done to do well in that war.
 That's what you see when you actually read the Papers, as opposed to talk about the Papers...

 [M]y first instinct was that if they just hit the papers, people would think this was the definitive history of the war, which they were not, and that people would, would think it was all about lying, rather than beliefs.
 And look, because we'd never learned that darn lesson about believing our way into these wars, we went into Afghanistan and we went into Iraq...

 You know, we get involved in these wars and we don't know a damn thing about those countries, the culture, the history, the politics, people on top and even down below.
 And, my heavens, these are not wars like World War II and World War I, where you have battalions fighting battalions.
-These are wars that depend on knowledge of who the people are, with the culture is like.
+These are wars that depend on knowledge of who the people are, what the culture is like.
 And we jumped into them without knowing.
 That's the damned essential message of the Pentagon Papers...

 I don't deny the lies.
 I just want [the American people] to understand what the main points really were.